Content Recycling: 27 Ideas for Reusing Content

 I'm sure it's happened to you more than once that you've looked at all the content you've written, all the great tips, hacks and strategies you've shared with your users, and felt the need to make even more of that content.
 Good content deserves to be reused.
 And good users (readers) deserve to be kept in touch with their area of interest.

-You can take all of this valuable content that you've already documented and written and create a series of "how to" or "did you know" emails that your users can use.
+You can take all this valuable content that you've already documented and written and create a series of "how to" or "did you know" emails that your users can use.
 For example, let's say you're a savvy digital marketer and you write weekly content on a blog where you inform your users about the latest news, trends or strategies in the market.

 It would be more than great if your users received an email series with "tips and tricks" that they can use in their digital marketing campaigns.
 It's a win-win situation: you utilize valuable content and your users get great insights in an easily digestible form.